UPDATE

 Q: How can I access library materials and services in the meantime?

-• Physical items: Our branches remain open, and library patrons may continue to browse and borrow physical items with an unexpired library card.
+• Physical items: Our branches remain open, and library patrons may continue to browse and borrow physical items with a library card (even if the library card is expired).

 • Online Services: Library patrons still have access to eBooks via OverDrive/Libby and Hoopla.
 Should you have any questions on how to access eBooks, please contact our librarians who will be happy to assist you with gaining access to these materials.